 Improve office communication with a social app

 A great way to keep employees up-to date with office goings on and work-related news is by creating a smartphone application.
 These interactive methods could help to challenge any difficulties in office communication, a major contributor to workplace discontent.
 The app could be used to provide a calendar, with meeting reminders and links to useful information or social events, or even to celebrate team achievements.
 Employees could be responsible for generating content on their staff app, distributing it amongst their colleague’s, which can help to promote a sense of openness in the workplace.
-A staff app can be an informal way to boost employee engagement, by getting everyone involved in a format that employees are familiar with!
+A staff app managed by an office administrator can be an informal way to boost employee engagement, by getting everyone involved in a format that employees are familiar with!

 Team building gets everyone involved